mavlink/qgroundcontrol/README.md

 build system you use (this is not related to Qt or your OS) the dependency checking and cleaning is based on the current project revision.
 So if you change the project and don't remove the build folder before your next build, incremental building can leave you with stale object files.

+### Specifying MAVLink dialects
+The MAVLink dialect compiled by default by QGC is for the ardupilotmega.
+This will happen if no other dialects are specified.
+To override this create a `user_config.pri` file in the root directory and set the `MAVLINK_CONF` variable using qmake's variable notation syntax: `MAVLINK_CONF=sensesoar`.
+This variable can be a list of dialects that should all be supported like `MAVLINK_CONF=sensesoar ardupilotmega`.
+Note that doing this may result in compilation errors as certain dialects may conflict with each other!

+The `MAVLINK_CONF` variable can also be specified at the command line as an argument to qmake to allow for easy one-off compilations: `qmake MAVLINK_CONF="sensesoar ardupilotmega"`

 ## QGC2.0 Tech Preview
 Developers: In order to build the tech preview branch you need to: